donnaken15/FastGH3/readme.md

 * Boss battle charts
 * Rock Band Solos
 * Toggle particles
+* Toggle highway/HUD intro
 * Hide notes upon hitting them
 * Removed venues and models for max performance
 * Rich Presence
 * Optimized and heavily compressed zones
+* Modifiers
+  * All strums, or doubles, or taps
+  * Hopos to taps
+  * Mirror mode
+  * Color shuffle

 AND A LOT MORE!
 <br>AND EVEN MORE TO COME IN THE FUTURE!